itsSabbir/MicrobiomeExplorer/README.md

 handle missing values appropriately, provide flexible clustering options, and allow for extensive plot customization to aid in data interpretation.

+Currently,`calculate_alpha_diversity` are in beta and may not work as intended due to some cross-platform package errors. `calculate_stats` works as inteded.

 To list the functions and datasets provided by `MicrobiomeExplorer`,
 use: